saksaikot/css-demystified/readme.md

 ## 0093.Styling things up with utility classes in action

 added bg-dark utility class, which can be apply on both section-one and section-three. even though we needed only background image not the background color, but actually we need to give the bg-color.and it shorten the code.

+## 0094.Plug and play in action

+here teacher discussed about how we can put any content and it should not break the layout, he moved the card content and to section-one and it adjust with the card.
+In addition if we want to put an image we can add a reset img css `img{max-width:100%;display:block;}`. and if we don't want any stressed card then we can apply `align-self:flex-start`.We should write our style so that it can accept all kind of content and does not break the layout.